A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Algorithm

 One can argue from this example that, without potentially restrictive assumptions on the objective function~$f$ and/or the manner in which the stochastic gradient is computed, one cannot expect to be able to prove convergence guarantees for an algorithm that solely computes steps based on solving the trust region subproblem~\eqref{prob.tr}.
-In particular, the existence of any point (let alone more than one) at which the expectation is to follow an ascent direction foils the typical convergence theory for a stochastic gradient approach; e.g., see \cite{BottCurtNoce16}.
+In particular, the existence of any point (let alone more than one) at which the expectation is to follow an ascent direction foils the typical convergence theory for an SG approach; see, e.g., \cite{BottCurtNoce18}.

-In \ref{alg.trish}, we overcome the issue highlighted in Example~\ref{eq.counterexample} by only choosing the trust region step when the norm of the gradient is within a user-defined interval; otherwise, we compute a stochastic gradient step with a stepsize that is a multiple of $\alpha_k$.
+In \ref{alg.trish}, we overcome the issue highlighted in Example~\ref{eq.counterexample} by only choosing the trust region step when the norm of the gradient is within a specified interval; otherwise, we compute a stochastic gradient step with a stepsize that is a multiple of $\alpha_k$.
 It is for this reason that we refer to the algorithm as a trust-region-\emph{ish} approach.
 Overall, as a function of the norm of the stochastic gradient, the norm of the step taken by the algorithm is illustrated in Figure~\ref{fig.norm_step_vs_norm_g}.
 Note that care has been taken to make sure that the norm of the step is a continuous function of the norm of the stochastic gradient estimate.
-The plot in Figure~\ref{fig.norm_step_vs_norm_g} illustrates the relationship for moderate values of $(\gamma_1,\gamma_2)$, but notice that for more extreme values (i.e., $\gamma_1 \gg 0$ and $\gamma_2 \approx 0$) the function would essentially be flat (except for stochastic gradients that are very small in norm), meaning that the stepsize would typically be scaled so that the step norm is approximately $\alpha_k$ for all $k \in \N{}$.
+The plot in Figure~\ref{fig.norm_step_vs_norm_g} illustrates the relationship for moderate values of $(\gamma_{1,k},\gamma_{2,k})$, but notice that for more extreme values (i.e., $\gamma_{1,k} \gg 0$ and $\gamma_{2,k} \approx 0$) the function would essentially be flat (except for stochastic gradients that are very small or large in norm), meaning that the stepsize would typically be scaled so that the step norm is approximately $\alpha_k$ for all $k \in \N{}$.

 \bfigure[ht]